 • If you have an integration set up to YouTube, Vimeo, or another video hosting site, the uploaded subtitles will be visible on that site.

-• If you want to make edits before your subtitles export, upload them in the editor following the steps in the section below.
+• If you want to make edits before your subtitles export, upload them in the Editor following the steps in the next section.

 Upload Subtitles in the Editor